ckampfe/my-talks/lonestar-2019/talk.md

 ^There's quite a bit of Nerves at the conference this year, and that's amazing.
 ^We're certainly not the first or only people doing Nerves, but we are doing it, and we love it, so I'll pile on with how it's been useful for us.

+^We deploy in on our factory floor, using it too collect plant telemetry like temperature, humidity, and vibration.
+We also use Pi's to connect directly to our printers, which, amazingly enough are networked.

+^The Pi's are able to forward on live print information, like print progress, resin temperature, live expected time remaining, status, etc, on to our data ingestion platform where we process it to better determine scheduling and reliability.

+^We have plans to use the Pi's with Nerves to do stuff like automatic part quality verification, and as part of a process that will ensure a full chain of custody for action that happens to every part, including stuff like how much time it spends at certain stations in the factory, who touches it, etc.

+![](/Users/clark/Downloads/rpi.jpg)
+![](/Users/clark/Downloads/si7021.jpg)

+---

 ^Our core competency is not embedded hardware.
 ^We're building that competency, but we wanted to avoid printing our own circuit boards or writing embedded C code if at all possible.
 Mostly, this is a time concern.
 ^And nerves has let us quickly and, I'll say, fairly easily get useful, robust things up and going.

 ^One of the headaches when doing embedded development, as I've discovered, is the iteration cycle.

 ^How do you get firmware onto the device?
 How do you configure it?
 How do you debug it?
 ^Once you've done that, how do you verify that your business logic is correct?

-![](/Users/clark/Downloads/rpi.jpg)
-![](/Users/clark/Downloads/si7021.jpg)

----

 ^So, we took a page out of the old Lisp playbook and thought "code really is just data. let's send code to the device, let's develop right on the device".
 ^So, how do we do this?
 ^Well, we leaned on the community.
 Paul Schoenfelder, and contributors, have written this amazing libcluster library, that helps you do ad-hoc clustering of BEAM nodes.
-^So we set up libcluster to do discovery over UDP multicast, and configure that on the remote device and on a project local on my laptop.
+^So we set up libcluster to do discovery over multicast UDP, and configure that on the remote device and on a project local on my laptop.

 ^libcluster